 In Ocarina of Time, pretty much every age-appropriate girl Link meets promises this by the time he leaves them, except Malon.
 But that might have been because she thought he was a fairy boy.

-Also in the Zelda games Oracle of Ages and Oracle of Seasons.
+Also used in the Oracle of Ages and Oracle of Seasons.
 That horrible tower Ambi was building in Ages was originally planned so she'd have a place to wait for her lover, who's out at sea somewhere.
 The skeleton captain in Seasons is frantically searching for a bell given to him by his girlfriend, "the queen of some country".

 Eventually the two of them do meet each other again if you play a linked game between both versions.
 They happily thank Link for reuniting the two of them.